Encryption Best Practices

 Encryption for Existing Job

-If you enable encryption for an existing job, during the next job session Veeam Agent for Microsoft Windows will create active full backup.
+If you enable encryption for an existing job, during the next job session Veeam Agent will create active full backup.
 The created full backup file and subsequent incremental backup files in the backup chain will be encrypted with the specified password.

 Encryption is not retroactive.
-If you enable encryption for an existing backup job, Veeam Agent for Microsoft Windows does not encrypt the previous backup chain created with this job.
-However, Veeam Agent for Microsoft Windows encrypts backup metadata.
+If you enable encryption for an existing backup job, Veeam Agent does not encrypt the previous backup chain created with this job.
+However, Veeam Agent encrypts backup metadata.
 As a result, you need to enter the password to restore data from unencrypted backup files in the backup chain as well as from encrypted backup files in this chain.